THE Action Youth (Trans Health Education) (YPAS)

 We provide a weekly group drop-in where young trans or gender-questioning young people have a social space where they can meet other young people.
 We also provide informal group work sessions to share information and experiences in a safe environment.
 We may have sessions on knowing your Rights, making zines, playing board games, drama etc., driven by what the young people who attend ask us to deliver.

 In addition to group work 1-2-1 Information, Advice and Guidance (IAG) can be provided for specific support regarding gender identity e.g. help with accessing referrals to appropriate trans health care providers like Gender Identity Development Service (GIDS) or a Gender Identity Clinic (GIC) or help understanding terminology and advice on ‘coming out’.

-We also get a lot of enquiries from primary schools for information or support and where we have capacity we will offer support- quite often this is through attending our training sessions.
+We also get a lot of enquiries from primary schools for information or support, and where we have the capacity, we will offer support- quite often, this is through attending our training sessions.

 What age group does your service work with?

 THE Action Youth group is open to young people aged 11-17 (Year 7 and up to their 18th birthday).
 Runs on Wednesday 4.30 pm-6pm.